| +Home | News | Reading | Museum | Advertising | News Archive | Articles |

 rotating magnetic memory, magnetic tape, and ultrasonic and magnetostrictive

-delay lines) were large, heavy, difficult to manage, and used a lot of energy.
+delay lines) were large, heavy, difficult to manage, required complex circuitry,

 use by certain government sectors for some time before the public